kevinavila/kairos/README.md

-Current list of what needs to be done:
+## Current list of bugs and features yet to be implemented:
+##### Bugs

--Bug: Color of current month in year view
+* Color of current month in year view

--Bug: Color of un-selectable future months in year view
+* Color of un-selectable future months in year view

--Bug: Image scaling and rotation in day view
+* Image scaling and rotation in day view

--Bug: Keyboard covers text when logging text
+* Some months are not displaying all their days
+* Date issue where at a certain time you can click on the next day to log
+* Scroll view scrolls down too far
+* Scroll view does not reset position after keyboard is dismissed

+##### To-do's
--Bug: Local notifications are deprecated.
+* Local notifications are deprecated.
 Use UNUserNotifications for iOS 10+

--Bug: Some months are not displaying all their days

--Bug: Date issue where at a certain time you can click on the next day to log

--Fix: Scroll view scrolls down too far

--Fix: Scroll view does not reset after keyboard is dismissed

--To-do: Dynamic views in day view in view mode
+* Dynamic views in day view in view mode

--To-do: Make video persist (as well as image bin)
+* Make video persist (as well as image bin)
+* Implement video/photo viewer

--To-do: Implement cancel option when user is in edit mode
+* Implement cancel option when user is in edit mode

--To-do: Add waveform visualization for audio
+* Add waveform visualization for audio

--To-do: Improve speed of image download
+* Improve speed of image download

--To-do: Implement image bin
+* Implement image bin

--To-do: Improve all around UI
+* Improve all around UI